confluentinc/kafka-tutorials/README.md

     ```

     * `file:` the path and name to the file.
 The path is relative to `<tutorial-name>/<type>/code>` .The harness runner will use the file during the automated tutorial execution.
     * `render:` the file to render.
-The `render` key is followed by one of two possible keys:
+The `render` key has one of the two possible keys:
         * `file:` the path and name of the file to render to the user.

-* `execute` The `execute` step is a synchronous execution step during the tutorial for the user as well as the harness runner
+* `execute` The `execute` step is a synchronous execution step during the tutorial for the user and the harness runner

     ```yml
      - action: execute